-4.1 An equality impact assessment was undertaken as part of the development of the school estate management plan and no adverse comment was received from the Bargarran or St John Bosco school communities.
-The recommendation contained within this report has also been assessed in relation to its impact on equalities and human rights.
-No negative impacts on equality groups or potential for infringement of individuals' human rights have been identified arising from the recommendation contained in the report and an equalities impact assessment is available on request.

-- 4.3 As this proposal relates to the construction of a new build shared campus on the site of the existing Schools there will be a degree of disruption to staff, pupils and the school community for the duration of the programme of work. - 4.4 Renfrewshire Council is experienced in disruption management arrangements and all works would be managed through this established process.
-As with all successfully delivered school projects previously undertaken, the head teacher and project manager would assume responsibility for the day to day management of the plan and staff, pupils, parents, professional bodies and trade unions would be updated through an agreed communications arrangement determined at a local level. - 4.5 Renfrewshire Council has temporary accommodation which could be re-located to the school site if required.
-The local community centre could also be considered to augment the temporary accommodation if this was required. - 4.6 As part of the design development process for the project the head teachers of both establishments would represent the interests of their school communities at regular focus group meetings with the council's project team. - 4.7 Bargarran Primary School is currently supported by an Out of School Care group.
-The new shared campus would provide designated storage facilities and access to accommodation which is compliant with Care Inspectorate regulations.
-At an appropriate stage of design development the out of school care group would be advised of the implications for their service. - 4.8 Any non school lets or clubs operating from either School would be redirected to alternative locations for the duration of the construction period. - 4.9 There are two occupied Janitors' houses within the curtilage of the schools' grounds.
-Both houses were previously identified as being suitable for "right to buy" but neither Janitor elected to pursue this option.
-Accordingly, the properties would be demolished as part of the project demolition.
-Well in advance of this action, community resources and development and housing services would liaise with the schools' Janitors to support them through the re-housing process.
+- 4.1 An equality impact assessment was undertaken as part of the development of the school estate management plan and no adverse comment was received from the Foxlea Pre 5 and Community Learning Centre or St Paul's Primary School communities. - 4.2 The recommendation contained within this report has also been assessed in relation to its impact on equalities and human rights.
+No negative impacts on equality groups or potential for infringement of individuals' human rights have been identified arising from the recommendation contained in the report and an equalities impact assessment is available on request. - 4.3 As this proposal relates to a new build within the existing grounds of St Paul's Primary School there will be a degree of disruption to staff, pupils and the school community for the duration of the programme of work. - 4.4 Renfrewshire Council is experienced in disruption management arrangements and all works would be managed through this established process.
+As with all successfully delivered school projects previously undertaken, the head teacher and project manager would assume responsibility for the day to day management of the plan and staff, pupils, parents, professional bodies and trade unions would be updated through an agreed communications arrangement determined at a local level. - 4.5 Renfrewshire Council has temporary accommodation which could be re-located to the school site to operate as temporary accommodation if required. - 4.6 As part of the design development process for the project the head teacher, head of centre and community learning manager would represent the interests of their communities at regular focus group meetings with the council's project team. - 4.7 At present there are a number of non school lets and clubs operating from the St Paul's Primary School building.
+For the duration of the construction period such activities would be redirected to alternative locations.